juju-solutions/layer-nvidia-cuda/README.md

 # Nvidia CUDA Layer

-Installs CUDA 8.0.61-1 and Nvidia 375 drivers when supported GPU hardware is detected.
+Installs the configured CUDA version with Nvidia drivers when supported GPU hardware is detected.

 # States